Prince Waldemar of Schaumburg-Lippe

 Prince Waldemar of Schaumburg-Lippe (German: Waldemar Stephan Ferdinand Wolrad Friedrich Karl Prinz zu Schaumburg-Lippe; 19 December 1940 – 11 August 2020) was a German-born banker and member of the House of Schaumburg-Lippe.
-He was a twice great-grandson of Frederick VIII of Denmark; as such, he was a twice second cousin of Margrethe II of Denmark.
+He was the second son of Princess Feodora of Denmark and Prince Christian of Schaumburg-Lippe as well as a twice great-grandson of Frederik VIII of Denmark; as such, he was a second cousin twice over of Margrethe II of Denmark.

 Life

 Prince Waldemar was born in Germany in 1940.
 Queen Alexandrine of Denmark was among his godparents.
 At the age of five, he moved to Denmark to live with his maternal aunt and uncle, Princess Caroline-Mathilde and Prince Knud.
 At the age of 10, he returned to West Germany.
 He later trained as a banker.

-In 1977, he moved to Denmark once again and became a Danish citizen upon marrying Anne-Lise Johansen, the court photographer of his twice second cousin, Margrethe II.
-In 1991, Johansen told her husband she had taken a lover and intended to divorce him.
-He left Denmark for good following his divorce and was charged with illegal possession of a weapon after threatening to shoot his ex-wife and her lover.
-Johansen died in 1994.
-Due to the scandal his divorce and criminal charges caused, Prince Waldemar was no longer invited to the Danish court.
+In 1977, he moved to Denmark once again and became a Danish citizen upon marrying Anne-Lise Johansen, the court photographer of his second cousin twice over, Margrethe II.

 Prince Waldemar died on 11 August 2020 in the United States at the age of 79.

 Marriage and issue

-Prince Waldemar first married Anne-Lise Johansen (Copenhagen, 8 August 1946 - Dronningmølle, 27 July 1994) in Karlebo on 10 September 1977.
+Prince Waldemar first married Anne-Lise Johansen (Copenhagen, 8 August 1946 – Dronningmølle, 27 July 1994) in Karlebo on 10 September 1977.
 They divorced in 1991.
 They had one daughter: